ninjapenguin/kohana-Doctrine-module/README.markdown

 Future Work
 -----------
+I plan to integrate the future ideas into the module:

  + Provide CLI interface for module, schema auto-generation
+ + Integration with Unit Testing suite and migrations
+ + Caching

 Support
 -------